How Herbs Can Help with Pain Relief

 The active ingredients in devil’s claw root (Harpagophytum procumbens) are a group of molecules called harpagosides.
 These compounds (50 mg dose) were used in a large clinical trial involving nearly 400 patients suffering from persistent back pain .
-The study concluded that there was strong evidence to support the analgesic effects of devil’s claw (roughly 50-gram dose per day).
+The study concluded that there was substantial evidence to support the analgesic effects of devil’s claw (roughly a 50-gram dose per day).

 23. California Poppy

-The California poppy (Eschscholzia californica) is closely related to the opium poppy (Papaver somniferum), which is where the original source of opiate painkillers is derived from.
+The California poppy (Eschscholzia californica) is closely related to the opium poppy (Papaver somniferum), which is where the source of opiate painkillers is derived from.

 This plant is widely used by herbalists in North America and Europe as one of the stronger herbs available for managing pain.
 It’s also commonly used to promote sleep in patients suffering from insomnia.